emreucbudak/Vettingo/README.md

 <div align="center">

-Built with **.NET 10**, PostgreSQL, Redis, and a modular microservice architecture.
+Built with **.NET 10**, PostgreSQL, Redis, and a microservice architecture.

 </div>